aldebjer/pysim/dev/index.md

 access to these classes.

 ## Testing
 The tests are done automatically for each github push.
-They are done at [Travis CI](https://travis-ci.org/aldebjer/pysim) for Linux and [AppVeyor](https://ci.appveyor.com/project/aldebjer/pysim) for Windows.
-The environments use Python 3.5 to build for both windows and Python.
+They are done at github actions for Linux and macOS, and [AppVeyor](https://ci.appveyor.com/project/aldebjer/pysim) for Windows.
+The environments uses Python 3.7, 3.8, 3.9 to build for both windows and Python.
 To perform the tests there is a test collection stored in the tests folder.
 These can be run with pytest.